Bilateral Endoprosthetic Surgery of Hip and Knee

 - shorter rehabilitation time

-Especially in cases of bilateral involvement , this can represent the most elegant solution for selected patients.
+Especially in bilateral involvement can this for selected patients the most elegant solution represent.

 Combinations: Not every bilateral surgery is symmetrical